 Yes, you can easily recover SD card files from a Mac if you act quickly.
-You can try both built-in and third-party tools to recover data.
+Stop using the card, clone it immediately, and then run a recovery tool on the clone.

 - Top SD Card Recovery Software for Mac - Quick Comparison